SAP Implementation Cost Calculator: ESTIMATE YOUR cOSTS

 How Can SAP Negotiation Advisors Like Me, Help Manage Costs?

-Working with SAP negotiation advisors like me can save you serious money.
-I’ve watched too many companies sign SAP contracts without really understanding what they’re paying for.
+Working with SAP negotiation advisors like me can save your company real money.
+I’ve seen too many firms rush into SAP contracts without fully grasping what they’re committing to.

-Most businesses don’t know how SAP pricing actually works or where the discounts are hidden.
-SAP has some of the most complex pricing models in the software world, and their sales teams are trained to maximize what you spend.
+Most teams don’t really understand how SAP pricing works or where discounts are buried.
+SAP uses some of the most complicated models in enterprise software, and their sales teams are trained to maximize revenue.

-I recently helped a manufacturing client cut their SAP bill by 32% just by cleaning up their license mix and removing modules they didn’t need.
-Another client was about to sign up for premium support they didn’t actually require – we saved them $220,000 yearly with a simple contract change.
+I recently helped a manufacturing client reduce costs by 32% by fixing their license mix and cutting out modules they didn’t need.
+Another client was close to signing for premium support they didn’t require, just one contract adjustment saved them $220,000 a year.

-The best time to bring in an advisor is before you sign anything.
-But I’ve also helped clients with existing contracts by finding unused licenses, negotiating maintenance reductions, and planning smarter upgrade paths.
+The best time to bring in an advisor is before you sign.
+But I also work with clients who already have contracts, by uncovering unused licenses, negotiating maintenance reductions, and finding smarter upgrade paths.

-Remember, SAP salespeople negotiate deals every day.
-Most IT and procurement teams might do an SAP deal once every few years.
-Having someone on your side who knows all the tricks levels the playing field and ensures you’re not overpaying.
+SAP salespeople do this every day, while most procurement or IT teams only see an SAP deal once in several years.
+Having someone on your side who knows the fine print levels the field and ensures you don’t overpay.

 See Your SAP Costs Before You Start

-Most SAP projects go over budget because of unknown and unexpected costs.
-This calculator helps you see the real numbers upfront so there are no surprises.
+Most SAP projects run over because of unknowns.
+This helps you spot the real numbers up front so there are no surprises.

 Understand the Hidden Fees

-Custom setups, integrations, and long-term support can add up fast.
-We help you plan for them now so they don’t catch you later.
+Custom work, integrations, and long-term support add up fast.
+Plan for them now with this plain cost breakdown.

 Plan for Growth Without Extra Costs

-Your SAP system should grow with your business—without unexpected price jumps.
-This tool helps you budget for the future.
+Your SAP system should grow with your business—without surprise price jumps.
+Use the estimate to budget for the future.

 Understand the Work Involved

-See how many hours the project will take and what resources you’ll need, so you can plan your timeline properly.
+See how many hours the project will take and what roles you’ll need, then schedule properly using resource planning basics.

 Stop Overpaying for SAP